Topics discussed on this page:

 experience with PTTD?

-condition when the patient has some sort of biomechanical or
+when the patient has some sort of biomechanical or predisposing factor before

-point when the tendon begins to develop some symptoms (tendinitis) along
+when the tendon begins to develop some symptoms (tendinitis) along the course of

-when the tendon begins to become attenuated or stretched out
+tendon begins to become attenuated or stretched out (tendinosis) and functions

 Arthritis develops, and the pain usually